phaserjs/phaser/README.md

 * Mouse.stopOnGameOut boolean controls if Pointer.stop will be called if the mouse leaves the game canvas (defaults to false)
 * Tilemap.searchTileIndex allows you to search for the first tile matching the given index, with optional skip and reverse parameters.
 * Tilemap.layer is a getter/setter to the current layer object (which can be changed with Tilemap.setLayer)
+* Cache.checkKey added - allows you to pass in a Cache type and a key and return a boolean.
+* Cache.checkCanvasKey(key) - Check if a Canvas key exists in the cache (thanks to @delta11 for the proposal)
+* Cache.checkTextureKey(key) - Check if a Texture key exists in the cache (thanks to @delta11 for the proposal)
+* Cache.checkSoundKey(key) - Check if a Sound key exists in the cache (thanks to @delta11 for the proposal)
+* Cache.checkTextKey(key) - Check if a Text key exists in the cache (thanks to @delta11 for the proposal)
+* Cache.checkPhysicsKey(key) - Check if a Physics key exists in the cache (thanks to @delta11 for the proposal)
+* Cache.checkTilemapKey(key) - Check if a Tilemap key exists in the cache (thanks to @delta11 for the proposal)
+* Cache.checkBinaryKey(key) - Check if a Binary key exists in the cache (thanks to @delta11 for the proposal)
+* Cache.checkBitmapDataKey(key) - Check if a BitmapData key exists in the cache (thanks to @delta11 for the proposal)
+* Cache.checkBitmapFontKey(key) - Check if a BitmapFont key exists in the cache (thanks to @delta11 for the proposal)
+* Cache.checkJSONKey(key) - Check if a JSON key exists in the cache (thanks to @delta11 for the proposal)

 ### New Plugins